zenodante/PicoCalc-micropython-driver/README.md

 - picocalc_micropython_NOfilesystem_pico2w.uf2
 - Flash the compiled `.uf2` to your Pico as usual.
 - **Place only `main.py,boot.py` from pico_files/root/ in the pico root directory.**
+- Copy '/examples/' to pico root (if you want)
 - **Delete all existing `.py` files in `/lib`** (e.g., `fbconsole.py`, `picocalc.py`, etc.).
   > These modules are already *frozen* into the firmware!